vecsei/Scratchbit/README.md

 - Start [Scratch](http://scratch.mit.edu)

-- Add the PicoBoard extension in Scratch.
+- Add the built-in PicoBoard extension.

--When "C" is displayed on the micro:bit, the connection was established
+- When "C" is displayed on the micro:bit, the connection was established.

+- You can use the scratchbitdemo.sb2 to try it.

 ## How can you use it?

-- The "resistance-A" in Scratch represents the press of the "A" button on the micro:bit
+- The "resistance-A" in Scratch represents the press of the "A" button on the micro:bit.

-- The "resistance-B" in Scratch represents the press of the "B" button on the micro:bit
+- The "resistance-B" in Scratch represents the press of the "B" button on the micro:bit.

-- The "resistance-C" in Scratch represents the X direction tilt of the micro:bit
+- The "resistance-C" in Scratch represents the X direction tilt of the micro:bit.

-- The "resistance-D" in Scratch represents the Y direction tilt of the micro:bit
+- The "resistance-D" in Scratch represents the Y direction tilt of the micro:bit.

-- The "light" in Scratch represents the value of the micro:bit's P0 pin
+- The "light" in Scratch represents the value of the micro:bit's P0 pin.

-- The "sound" in Scratch represents the value of the micro:bit's P1 pin
+- The "sound" in Scratch represents the value of the micro:bit's P1 pin.

-- The "slider" in Scratch represents the value of the micro:bit's P2 pin
+- The "slider" in Scratch represents the value of the micro:bit's P2 pin.